 The most important thing to remember when using a salary survey is to make sure that the jobs being compared are truly comparable.
 This means comparing jobs that have similar duties, responsibilities, and skill requirements.
 If the jobs are not truly comparable, then the salary survey will not be accurate.

-Key reasons to use a compensation survey:
+Key reasons to use a SalaryCube blog compensation survey

-Considers the organization’s compensation philosophy, such as where do we want to position ourselves against the market rate?
+- Considers the organization’s compensation philosophy, such as where do we want to position ourselves against the market rate?

-Allows for you to analyze internal value against market value.
+- Allows for you to analyze internal value against market value.

 Goals of Market Pricing